 When comparing trust options, consider whether you want to retain control or an interest in the assets that are transferred to it.
 If you choose a simple or complex trust, you’re choosing a non-grantor trust which means you’ll no longer have an interest in the trust assets.
 Talking to an estate planning attorney or trust professional can help you decide which type of trust may work best for your financial situation.

 The main difference between a simple vs. complex trust lies in how income and assets are distributed and how those distributions are taxed.
 Whether it makes sense to establish a simple vs. complex trust can depend on the size of your estate, the nature of the assets you want to include and your wishes for managing those assets.
-It’s important to understand the tax rules before creating either type of trust as well as how a trust fits into your larger estate plan.
+It’s important to understand the tax rules before creating either type of trust.
+And make sure you understand how the trust fits into your larger estate plan.

 Tips for Estate Planning